Tunis where to eat: The best restaurants and typical dishes

 Les Ètoiles

-Just a stone’s throw from Port de France, the venue is really Spartan, as is the service.
-The dishes are plentiful and you can eat really cheaply.
-The cuisine offers the most tourist-attractive dishes, namely those based on meat and couscous, even with only vegetables.
+A stone’s throw from Port de France, the place is very spartan, as is the service.
+The dishes are plentiful and you can eat very cheaply.
+The cuisine offers the most tourist-attractive dishes, namely those based on meat and couscous, including vegetarian options.

 Address: Rue Mustafa M’barek Near Bab Bhar, Tunis